Written by Joanne M., Director of Telehealth Clinical Operations | Fact-Checked for Clinical Accuracy

 Quick Answer 🦷

 The best toothbrush for tooth decay is one that removes plaque thoroughly without damaging enamel or gums.
-Extra-soft bristles, a compact head, and consistent brushing technique matter more than flashy features.
+Extra-soft bristles, a compact head, and consistent technique matter more than flashy features.

 Tooth decay doesn’t come from skipping brushing — it comes from brushing ineffectively.